how-to

 Tracking Earnings Dates Inside CoverEdge

 Every covered-call tracker should flag upcoming earnings on your open positions.
-CoverEdge pulls the next earnings date for every underlying you track, surfaces it on the dashboard and the trade card, and includes earnings proximity as a factor in the AI-powered roll recommendations.
-If a trade is 4 days from earnings, CoverEdge will tell you — and suggest closing, rolling past earnings, or holding based on your cost basis and the option's current value.
+CoverEdge pulls the next earnings date for every underlying you track, surfaces it on the dashboard and the trade card, and includes earnings proximity as a factor in the AI-powered roll analysis.
+If a trade is 4 days from earnings, CoverEdge flags it — and surfaces the close, roll-past-earnings, and hold scenarios with the numbers behind each, based on your cost basis and the option's current value.
+You decide which (if any) to act on.

 FAQ